Vtt Sportif P. Guilbaud Le Grand Bornand Tourisme 11Vtt Sportif P. Guilbaud Le Grand Bornand Tourisme 11

 – food and water;

-– clothing & accessories adapted to the weather (cap, sunglasses, sun cream, windbreaker, etc.);
+– Clothing and accessories adapted to the weather, which may change (cap, sunglasses, sun cream, windbreaker, etc.);

 – a first-aid kit;